Alignak-monitoring-contrib/alignak-app/README.rst

     # Then you will be able for next runs to
     alignak-app start

+    # An installer for Windows is also available on this repository.

 You can find more help in the documentation below.

 Documentation